PrinciplesDotDev/principles/core-logic-separate-from-framework.md

 }
 ```

-If we extract the core logic, the reducer looks like this:
+Extracting the core logic, the framework code now looks like this:

 ```js
 import { todoAdd } from "./todo";